-- Difficulty playing level — Severe deficits in verbal and nonverbal social communication skills cause severe impairments in functioning.
+- Difficulty playing level — Severe deficits in nonverbal and verbal communication skills cause severe impairments in functioning.

-- Doesn’t want to play — Very limited initiation of social interactions, and minimal response to social overtures from others.
+- Doesn’t want to play — Very limited social interaction inititiation and minimal response to social overtures from others.

 - Plays slowly — Uses few words of intelligible speech.

-- Rarely fights enemies — Rarely initiates interaction and, when he or she does, makes unusual approaches to meet needs only, and responds to only very direct social approaches.
+- Rarely fights enemies — Rarely initiates interaction and, when they do, make unusual approaches to meet their needs only, and responds to only direct social approaches.

-- Plays their own game — Preoccupations, fixated rituals and/or repetitive behaviors markedly interfere with functioning in all spheres.
+- Plays their own game —Preoccupations, passions, repetitive behaviors and/or fixated rituals markedly interfere with functioning in all contexts.